anshhh1269-cmd/SpotiFi/sponsorship.md

 Throughout this project, JUSTWAY provided a smooth and user-friendly manufacturing experience.
 Uploading the CAD files and placing the order was straightforward, making the process accessible even for a student working on a personal engineering project.

-The printed parts exhibited excellent dimensional accuracy, with features such as the USB opening, mechanical switch cutouts, and the back cover fitting precisely as designed.
-The surface finish was clean, and the packaging protected all parts well during shipping.

 Communication with the JUSTWAY team was also professional and responsive.
 Whenever I had questions regarding my order, they replied promptly and were willing to help resolve any issues.